 Fake Facts Are Flying About Coronavirus.
 Now There's A Plan To Debunk Them

-The coronavirus outbreak has sparked what the World Health Organization is calling an "infodemic" — an overwhelming amount of information on social media and online sites.
+The coronavirus outbreak has sparked what the World Health Organization is calling an "infodemic" — an overwhelming amount of information on social media and websites.
 Some of it's accurate.
 And some is downright untrue.

-The false statements range from a conspiracy theory saying that the virus is a manmade bioweapon to the claim that more than 100,000 have died from the disease (as of this week, the number of reported fatalities is reported at 2,200-plus).
+The false statements range from a conspiracy theory that the virus is a man-made bioweapon to the claim that more than 100,000 have died from the disease (as of this week, the number of reported fatalities is reported at 2,200-plus).

 WHO is fighting back.
 In early January, a few weeks after China reported the first cases, the U.N. agency launched a pilot program to make sure the facts about the newly identified virus are communicated to the public.
 The project is called EPI-WIN — short for WHO Information Network for Epidemics.

-"We need a vaccine against misinformation," said Dr. Mike Ryan, head of WHO's health emergencies programme, at a WHO briefing on the virus earlier this month.
+"We need a vaccine against misinformation," said Dr. Mike Ryan, head of WHO's health emergencies program, at a WHO briefing on the virus earlier this month.

 The Coronavirus Outbreak